A Firefighter’s Struggle: My Journey Through Burnout and Back

 The Breaking Point at Home

-I grew up in a loving home with two brothers and parents who were married more than 50 years before my father passed away.
+I grew up in a loving home with two brothers and parents who were married for more than 50 years before my father passed away.
 I had dreamed of building the same kind of life.
 Watching that dream collapse left me devastated.

-One day, I decided I couldn’t stay in that hole any longer—I had to start climbing out.
-I remember telling myself: Over the next six months, I will reclaim my life.
-It was a decision born of desperation, but it was also the first step toward healing.
+Then came a turning point.
+One day I told myself: Over the next six months, I will reclaim my life.
+It was a decision born of desperation—but also the first step toward healing.

 Burnout Behind the Desk

 But by my seventh year, things began to shift.
 Budgets, politics, leadership demands, and the weight of my own expectations piled up.
-The warning signs crept in: fatigue, irritability, detachment, even physical symptoms.
+The warning signs crept in—fatigue, irritability, detachment, even physical symptoms.
 I wasn’t the person I wanted to be at work or at home.

 By my tenth year, I was overwhelmed, disappointed, and burned out.
 It felt like my tachometer was stuck at 7,000 RPMs, ready to redline at 9,000 with the slightest push.
-I even considered early retirement—or stepping down in rank—just to find some relief.
+I even considered early retirement—or stepping down in rank—just to find relief.

 Finding Perspective